FPV'S PREMIER INDOOR DRONE RACING LEAGUE

 A more strict ruleset deemphasizes the importance of your build and places the podium positions purely as a result of pilot skill.
 Though a little slower, you'll find closer, more intense races filled with LEDs.
 With Igniters, it's all about momentum, good lines, and consistency.

 Several of the fastest growing drone racing clubs in America attribute their growth to the Igniter class.
-Due to spectator appeal, media presence, and the above listed benefits, Igniters make growing your club easier than ever.
+Due to spectator appeal, media presence, and the equal playing field, Igniters make growing your club easier than ever.

 While UDL does offer multiple classes of drone racing, the main focus is on spec and stock racing which provides various pilot benefits